"Epistle" simply means a literary letter which was intended to be

 probably Gnostic Christians.
 Love and obedience are critical.
 She should separate from

-anyone who does not teach in Jesus' humanity and deity.
+anyone who does not teach Jesus' humanity and deity.

 3 John: This is a personal letter to a friend Gaius.
 His friend is

 commended for his faithfulness, love and hospitality.
-The author criticizes two
+The author complements

 Jude: The author identifies himself as Judas, the brother of James, and thus a

 brother of Jesus.
-However, the translators of the King James version of the
+However, some denominations believe in the eternal virginity of Mary and thus interpret "brother" as cousin or friend of the family.
+The translators of the King James version of the

 betrayed Jesus.
 So they changed his name and the name of his book to